 FortiGate SSL content scanning and inspection packet flow

-The assist in preventing loss of access to these site but still enabling the SSL inspection of the rest of the internet traffic, a method of exempting either Website categories or specific sites has been developed.
-To exempt a large group of sites the profile can be configure to exempt FortiGuard Categories.
-There are 3 of these categories preselected due to the high likelihood of issues with associated applications with the type of websites included in these categories.
+To assist in preventing loss of access to these sites while still enabling the SSL inspection of the rest of the internet traffic, a method of exempting either web categories or specific sites has been developed.
+To exempt a large group of sites, the SSL/SSH Inspection profile can be configured to exempt FortiGuard Categories.
+There are three preselected categories due to the high likelihood of issues with associated applications with the type of websites included in these categories.

 - Heath and Wellness